-Dr. Samuel P. Hayes, a psychologist at Perkins School for the Blind between 1920 and 1958, is credited with creating the first psychological testing tool for measuring the mental ability of children with visual impairment.
+Dr. Samuel P. Hayes (1874-1958), a psychologist at Perkins School for the Blind between 1920 and 1958, is credited with creating the first psychological testing tool for measuring the mental ability of children with visual impairment.
 He adapted the Stanford-Binet testing program to create the Hayes-Binet Tests of Intelligence for the Blind in 1942, which were instrumental in demonstrating to the world that there is no significant difference in intelligence between individuals with visual impairments and those without.
-The Perkins-Binet tests succeeded the Hayes-Binet tests in 1980.
-The validity of the Perkins-Binet tests was later challenged, and it has since been taken off the market.
+The Perkins-Binet tests succeeded the Hayes-Binet tests in 1980 but have since been taken off the market.

 Sophia Hopkins was a house matron at Perkins who became close with Anne Sullivan as a student and invited her to spend time at her home during school vacations.

-Sullivan brought Helen Keller to Perkins, where she flourished among teachers and students who could communicate with her.
+Anne Sullivan brought Helen Keller to Perkins, where she flourished among teachers and students who could communicate with her.
 Keller was always grateful for the education that allowed her to fully participate in life, and she worked to assure the same benefits and full rights for all people, particularly those with disabilities.
 Perkins School for the Blind, the pioneer in education of students who are deafblind, today has expanded its commitment globally, serving thousands of children who are deafblind in more than 60 countries.
-Helen Keller, citizen of the world and advocate of education, human rights and dignity, would have cause to be proud of the school that she called “the beginning of everything.”
-Read more about Helen Keller »
+Keller, citizen of the world and advocate of education, human rights and dignity, would have cause to be proud of the school that she called “the beginning of everything.”

 William Hickling Prescott (1796-1859), was an early founder and member of the Board of Trustees of the Perkins Institution, now Perkins School for the Blind.
 He was a celebrated historian, who specialized in the history of Spain, and the Spanish colonies in the Americas.
 He also had a severe visual impairment.

-Dennis Alvin Reardon was sent to the Perkins Institution in 1855 when he was eight years old, an orphan, and homeless.
+Dennis Alvin Reardon (1845-1916) was sent to the Perkins Institution in 1855 when he was eight years old, an orphan, and homeless.
 He had partial vision in one eye that slowly improved and by the time he graduated from Perkins he left Boston to work in the U.S. Coast Survey in planning and charting.
 He later became a clerk in the Freedman’s Bureau and moved to Michigan where he was employed as a carpenter.
-Reardon returned to Boston “down at the heel“ and went to Dr. Howe for a job.
+Reardon returned to Boston “down at the heel“ and went to Dr. Samuel Gridley Howe for a job.
 He started as a general laborer doing kitchen work and driving a donkey cart.
-Shortly after arriving in Boston Reardon’s sight failed and he became totally blind.
+Shortly after arriving in Boston, Reardon’s sight failed and he became totally blind.
 After a period of despondency Reardon started working in the printing office as “help,” and within five years he became the manager.
 Reardon carried many feathers in his hat, dabbling not only in mechanical engineering, but in physics, all things electrical, and extensively in architecture, building renovation and planning.
 He served as treasurer for the Perkins’ Alumni Association, and was a trusted friend to the students.
-Read more about Dennis Alvin Reardon »

 Her intelligence and determination made her the ideal candidate when Helen Keller’s parents asked the director of Perkins to send a teacher for their 7-year-old daughter.
 Perkins had been educating students who were deafblind for more than 50 years, and Sullivan studied and used those teaching techniques, adapting and innovating new approaches to challenge the brilliant intellect of her student Helen Keller.

-Anne Sullivan is honored throughout the world as a gifted and dedicated teacher.
+Sullivan is honored throughout the world as a gifted and dedicated teacher.
 The staff and supporters of Perkins School for the Blind are proud of her legacy and honor it daily through their commitment to education and independence for all students.
-Read more about Anne Sullivan »

-Born in 1817 in Concord, Massachusetts, Henry David Thoreau was a philosopher and author of the classic Walden; or Life in the Woods.
-In 1841, four years before Thoreau went to live at Walden Pond, he wrote to apply for a teaching position at Perkins.
-He seemed to have relevant experience, so it is a mystery why he wasn’t hired, especially since his personal references include Ralph Waldo Emerson and Josiah Quincy, president of Harvard College and later mayor of Boston.
+Born in 1817 in Concord, Massachusetts, Henry David Thoreau (1817-1862) was a philosopher and author of the classic Walden; or Life in the Woods.
+In 1841, four years before Thoreau went to live at Walden Pond, he wrote to apply for a teaching position at Perkins, but was nice hired.
+His personal references included Ralph Waldo Emerson and Josiah Quincy, president of Harvard College and later mayor of Boston.